Get Started with Git on Oracle Linux

 Nothing unexpected is listed.

-3. Confirm the new file needs to be added to the staging area.
+3. Confirm the need to add the new file to the staging area.

 git status